FunctionalUrology/MLcps/README.md

 # Binder environment for MLcps

-As an alternative, we have built a binder computational environment where all the requirements are pre-installed for MLcps.
+As an alternative, we have built a binder computational environment where all the requirements for MLcps are pre-installed.
 It allows the user to ***use MLcps without any installation***.

 Please click here [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/FunctionalUrology/MLcps.git/main) to launch the Jupyterlab server where you can run the already available example Jupyter notebook for MLcps analysis.
 It may take a while to launch!
 You can also upload your data or notebook to perform the analysis.